jillesvangurp/rankquest-studio/README.md

 Rankquest Studio is a web based tool that you can use to benchmark search relevance metrics for your search APIs.
 You can try the [latest version here](https://rankquest.jillesvangurp.com).

-Learn how to [get started ](https://youtu.be/Nxr2UVs_n74?si=YKslAJbY7-BojcmB) with this short Youtube screenrecording.
+Learn how to [get started ](https://youtu.be/Nxr2UVs_n74?si=YKslAJbY7-BojcmB) with this short Youtube screen recording.

 ## Using Rankquest Studio is Easy